sea-bass/turtlebot3_behavior_demos/README.md

 docker compose up sim
 ```

-IF you want to develop using the Docker container, you can can also launch a dev container using:
+If you want to develop using Docker, you can can also launch a dev container using:

 ```
 # Start the dev container